JPAtekur/obsidiant-notes/AWS-Notes/Super cheat sheet.md

 - To capture data modification events, use **native functions** or **stored procedures** to invoke a **Lambda** function.
 - Any database engine level upgrade for an RDS DB instance with Multi-AZ deployment triggers both the primary and standby DB instances to be upgraded at the same time.
 This causes **downtime** until the upgrade is complete.
 This is why it should be done during the maintenance window.

+### Aurora
+- Auto-scaling (max 128TB)
+- **Backtrack**: restore data at any point of time without taking backups
+- Endpoints
+	- **Writer Endpoint** (Cluster Endpoint)
+	- **Reader Endpoint**
+	- **Custom Endpoint**
+		- Used to point to a subset of replicas
+- **Automated failover**
+	- A read replica is promoted as the new master in less than 30 seconds
+	- In case **no replica** is available, Aurora will attempt to **create a new DB Instance** in the **same AZ** as the original instance.
+This replacement of the original instance is done on a **best-effort basis** and may not succeed.
+- - Aurora maintains 6 copies of your data across 3 AZ:
+    - 4 copies out of 6 needed for writes (can still write if 1 AZ completely fails)
+    - 3 copies out of 6 need for reads
+- Each Read Replica is associated with a priority tier (0-15).
+In the event of a failover, Amazon Aurora will promote the Read Replica that has the highest priority (lowest tier).
+If two or more Aurora Replicas share the same tier, then Aurora promotes the replica that is largest in size.
+If two or more Aurora Replicas share the same priority and size, then Aurora promotes an arbitrary replica in the same promotion tier.
+- EC2 instances should access the DB using [IAM DB Authentication] but they can also do it using credentials fetched from the [SSM Parameter Store]
+-  Aurora Serverless
+	- Automated database instantiation and auto scaling based on usage
+- Aurora Multi-Master
+	- Every node (replica) in the cluster can read and write
+	- Used for immediate failover for write node (high availability in terms of write).
+If disabled and the master node fails, need to promote a Read Replica as the new master (will take some time).
+	- **Client needs to have multiple DB connections for failover**
+- Aurora Global Database
+	- Entire database is replicated across regions to recover from region failure
+	- Up to 5 secondary (read-only) regions (replication lag < 1 second)
+	- Up to 16 Read Replicas per secondary region
+	- **RTO of less than 1 minute** (to promote another region as primary)
+- Aurora Events
+	- Invoke a **Lambda** function from an **Aurora MySQL-compatible DB cluster** with a **native function** or a **stored procedure** (same as [RDS](https://notes.arkalim.org/notes/aws%20solutions%20architect%20associate/Relational%20Database%20Service%20(RDS)#rds-events))

+### DynamoDB
+- **Maximum size of an item: 400 KB**
+- - Supports TTL (automatically delete an item after an expiry timestamp)
+- **Provisioned Mode** (default)
+	- - Provision read & write capacity
+	- - Auto-scaling option (eg. set RCU and WCU to 80% and the capacities will be scaled automatically based on the workload)
+- **On-demand Mode**
+	- - Capacity auto-scaling based on the workload
+- DynamoDB Accelerator (DAX)
+	- - Caches the queries and scans of DynamoDB items
+	- - Solves read congestion (`ProvisionedThroughputExceededException`)
+	- - 5 minutes TTL for cache (default)
+* DynamoDB Streams
+	* - Ordered stream of notifications of item-level modifications (create/update/delete) in a table
+	- Destination can be
+	    - Kinesis Data Streams
+	    - AWS Lambda
+	    - Kinesis Client Library applications
+	- Data Retention for up to 24 hours
+- Global Tables
+	- - **Must enable DynamoDB Streams as a pre-requisite**

+### ElastiCache
+- **In-memory key-value store** with **sub-millisecond latency**
+- Redis -> In-memory data store | Memcached -> **Distributed** memory object cache
+	- Read Replicas (for scaling reads & HA)  |   No replication
+	- Backup & restore  |  No backup & restore
+	- **Single-threaded**  |  **Multi-threaded**
+	- **HIPAA compliant** | **Not HIPAA compliant**
+	- Multi-AZ support with automatic failover (disaster recovery) | -
+- - Network security is managed using **Security Groups** (only allow EC2 security group for incoming requests)

+### FSx
+- Allows us to launch **3rd party high-performance file systems** on AWS
+- **Can be accessed from your on-premise infrastructure**
+- FSx for Windows
+	- - Supports **SMB** protocol, Windows **NTFS**, Microsoft **Active Directory** integration, ACLs, user quotas
+	- - Data is backed-up daily to S3
+	- - **Does not integrate with S3** (cannot store cold data)
+- FSx for Lustre
+	- **Seamless integration with S3**
+	    - Can read S3 buckets as a file system (through FSx)
+	    - Can write the output back to S3 (through FSx)
+- FSx Deployment Options
+	- **Scratch File System**
+	    - Temporary storage (cheaper)
+	    - Data is not replicated (data lost if the file server fails)
+	    - High burst (6x faster than persistent file system)
+	    - Usage: short-term processing
+	- **Persistent File System**
+	    - Long-term storage (expensive)
+	    - Data is replicated within same AZ
+	    - Failed files are replaced within minutes
+	    - Usage: long-term processing, sensitive data